blaylockbk/Herbie/docs/user_guide/grib2.rst

 From these index files, we know the byte range of specific GRIB messages.
 This enables us to do a byte-range request.
-For example, we can call the cURL command to download a valid GRIB2 file with only the 2 meter temperature variable.
+For example, we can call the cURL command to download a valid GRIB2 file with only the 2-meter temperature variable.

 .. code-block:: bash